openownership/openownership.beta/_visualisation/optional/annotation.md

 ### Quantifying Interests

-Annotations additionally indicate the level of ownership or control.
+Annotations additionally indicate the strength of ownership or control.

 ![BOVS Diagram with Annotations Quantifying Interests](/visualisation/diagrams/bovs-optional-annotation-quantified.png){: style="width: 100%" }

-If your diagram also has an [Interest Focus](/visualisation/core/focus-depth), omit the nature of interest and write the level (percentage) only.
+If your diagram also has an [Interest Focus](/visualisation/core/focus-depth), omit the nature of interest and write the strength (percentage) only.

 ![BOVS Diagram with Annotations and Interest Focus](/visualisation/diagrams/bovs-optional-annotation-interest-focus.png){: style="width: 75%" }